datastax/dsbulk-migrator/README.md

       --export-host=HOST[:PORT]
                              The host name or IP and, optionally, the port of a node from the origin cluster.
 If the port is not specified, it will default to 9042.
+This option can be specified multiple times.
 Options --export-host and --export-bundle are mutually exclusive.
       --export-max-concurrent-files=NUM|AUTO
                              The maximum number of concurrent files to write to.
 Must be a positive number or the special value AUTO.
 The default is AUTO.